Ethereum (ETH) Price Prediction For 2022: The $5,000 Level is the Next Target

 |Period||Change ($)||Change %|

 The sentiment in the cryptocurrency market has been one of the main factors affecting the Ethereum prices in the last few years.
 Ethereum has appreciated when the market has been bullish, and vice-versa.
 This has earned Ethereum the title of “average indicator” for the crypto market.
 The market sentiment in itself has been decided by the investor appetite on one hand, and the crackdown on cryptocurrencies during 2021 on the other, so while Ethereum hasn’t been directly affected by the war on cryptos, the deteriorating market sentiment at various times has been weighing on the ETH price too.
 High gas fees are a moderate factor in Ethereum’s price action, but the London Hard-Fork is trying to tackle that problem, so let’s see how successful this update will be, when it comes to attracting more long-term projects.

 Ethereum Price Prediction for the Next 5 Years

 This is great for Ethereum, since a large part of the DeFi system is built on the Ethereum network.
-Therefore the faster DeFi transactions grow, the more Ethereum benefits.
+Therefore the quicker DeFi transactions grow, the more Ethereum benefits.
 So, the fast growth of the Ethereum ecosystem in the last year is mainly a result of growing DeFi.
-In the middle of last year, the total value locked in DeFi transactions was heading for $ 1 billion.
+In the middle of 2020, the total value locked in DeFi transactions was heading for $ 1 billion.
 Now the value has increased around 20 times, and this is expected to continue in the future, as the investor demand for cryptocurrencies increases, attracting both miners and speculators into the game.

 The volumes for Ethereum futures keep making record highs